 Tuesday November 13, 2018 at 6:00 pm in McGuire Hall

 Wilson, a renowned sociologist and the Lewis P. and Linda L. Geyser University Professor at Harvard University, will address the structural roots of urban poverty and current race relations.
 Wilson is the author of three award-winning books, The Declining Significance of Race (1978, 1980, 2012), The Truly Disadvantaged (1987, 2012), and When Work Disappears (1996).
 His other titles include Power, Racism and Privilege (1973), The Bridge over the Racial Divide (1999), There Goes the Neighborhood (2006, co-author), Good Kids from Bad Neighborhoods (2006, co-author), and, most recently, More than Just Race: Being Black and Poor in the Inner City (2009).
-This event is co-sponsored by Messina and the Center for Community Service and Justice, with financial support from the President’s Office.
+This event is co-sponsored by Messina, the Center for Community Service and Justice, as well as Community-Engaged Learning and Scholarship.
+Additional support provided by the President’s Office.
 Photo credit: Martha Stewart.

 Tuesday February 7, 2019 at 6:00 pm in 4th Floor Program Room